IRB and Human Subject Research

 The Human Research Protection Program and Institutional Review Board are fully operational.
-HRPP staff are working remotely.
+HRPP staff will begin transitioning back to a balance of in-office and remote availability beginning June 1.
 The IRB will hold its meetings remotely as necessary.

 Researchers can contact the staff by email (email@example.com), phone message (865-974-7697), or by contacting an HRPP staff member directly.
 All phone messages and emails will be answered as soon as possible.

-The HRPP has designated that all research activities involving in-person contact with participants may resume after submission and approval of COVID-19 protective procedural documents as described below.
-The process of requesting exceptions to resume in-person research has expanded.
-Procedures that do not require in-person contact with participants that have been approved by IRB can continue.
+The HRPP has designated that all research activities involving in-person contact with participants may resume.
 If appropriate to the research, investigators may submit protocol changes to the IRB that change procedures to those that do not require in-person contact.
-Investigators may also submit new protocols for review that include in-person contact to be ready to immediately start research when in-person contact is allowed by HRPP.
+Investigators may also submit new protocols for review that include in-person contact to immediately commence upon full IRB approval.